Why is website security so important?

 Securing Your Website is Easy

-You don’t have to be an expert programmer to ensure that your website is secured and your data is protected.
+You don’t have to be an expert to ensure that your website is secured and your data is protected.
 All you need are a few tools and follow these quick easy steps and you are on your way to a secure and bullet proof website.

 The easiest way to safeguard your website from attackers is by enabling a HTTPS for your URL, also known as SSL (secure socket layers).
 Secure Sockets Layer (SSL) Certificate is a digital encryption protocol that protects online communication from a browser to a server.
 Think of this as the immune system for your website, preventing and blocking hackers from stealing your users’ sensitive and private information as it’s transmitted over the internet.
 For more information on SSL Certificates check out this blog post to get a better understanding.
+We’ll explain more about SSLs encryption bit later.

 When you purchase hosting and a domain without security certificates enabled, your website address begins with HTTP as opposed to a secure server HTTPS.
 The good news is that setting up a SSL Certificate is quick and easy, and once it is completed, your users will automatically be routed to a secure address using HTTPS and not an unsecured HTTP address.